 Mapping Your Study Abroad Experience as a Japanese Major

 If you wanted to study abroad in your sophomore year, you would need to take the third and fourth semester Japanese courses during the summer prior to your study abroad.
-If you choose not to take summer coursework, you are eligible for Hokkaido or Sophia.
+If you choose not to take summer coursework, you are eligible for Nanzan or Sophia.